-One of the most difficult aspects of growing up without a father is dealing with inconsistency.
-Perhaps your father was absent, emotionally distant, or came in and out of your life, leaving you unsure of where you stood.
-This kind of instability can lead you to believe that love is unreliable-that people leave when you need them the most, and that your security could disappear at any moment.
+One of the hardest parts of growing up without a father is dealing with inconsistency.
+Maybe your father was absent completely.
+Maybe he was there but emotionally distant.
+Maybe he came and went, leaving you unsure of where you stood.

+That kind of instability teaches a dangerous lie-that love is unreliable.
+That people leave when you need them most.
+That at any moment, what little security you have might disappear.